-- annual compensation payments to the neighbour (including payments during the development, construction and operating phases of the wind farm) - a one-time payment at the commencement of the agreement - reimbursement of reasonable legal fees incurred by the neighbour for the review of the agreement - reimbursement for, or provision of, items such as visual screening, insulation, double-glazing, air-conditioning, energy efficiency programs, solar panels, electricity consumption - an option for the neighbour to request that the developer acquire their (i.e. the neighbour's) property - ability for a neighbour to terminate an agreement without penalty.
+- annual compensation payments to the neighbour for the life of the wind farm (including payments during the development, construction and operating phases of the wind farm) - a one-time payment at the commencement of the agreement - reimbursement of reasonable legal fees incurred by the neighbour for the review of the agreement - reimbursement for, or provision of, items such as visual screening, insulation, double-glazing, air-conditioning, energy efficiency programs, solar panels, electricity consumption - an option for the neighbour to request that the developer acquire the neighbour's property, and - ability for a neighbour to terminate an agreement without penalty.

 There may be a requirement for neighbour agreements to be offered and established as a result of planning permit conditions (generally due to proximity within prescribed default setback distances), which may prescribe mandatory components to the agreement.
-However, many neighbour agreements are voluntary and it is up to the developer to propose and negotiate such an agreement with the neighbour.
-Some wind farm developers have voluntarily developed neighbour agreement payments based a formula of distance from a residence to the turbine(s) and the number of turbines located within that distance.
+However, most neighbour agreements are voluntary and it is up to the developer to propose and negotiate such an agreement with the neighbour.
+Some wind farm developers have voluntarily developed neighbour agreement payments based on a formula of distance from a residence to the turbine(s) and the number of turbines located within that distance.